wp-plugins/events-manager/readme.txt

 === Events Manager ===
 Contributors: nutsmuggler, netweblogic
 Donate link: http://wp-events-plugin.com
+Tags: attendance, attendee, buddypress, calendar, registration, event, event calendar, event management, event registration, events, events calendar, gigs, payment, payments, paypal, registration, sports, ticket, tickets, ticketing, tickets, theme, widget, locations, maps, booking
-Tags: events, booking, calendar, locations, maps, geotagging, admin, dashboard, plugin, template, theme, widget Requires at least: 3.0
+Requires at least: 3.0
 Tested up to: 3.1.2
 Stable tag: 4.0

-Fully featured events management including recurring events, location management, calendar, Google map integration, booking management and more.
+Fully featured event registration management including recurring events, locations management, calendar, Google map integration, booking management and more.

 == Description ==

-Readme update coming very shortly... check the site for more info on recent updates and features.

-Events Manager 3.0 is a full-featured event management solution for Wordpress based on the principles of flexibility, reliability and powerful features!
+Events Manager 4.0 is a full-featured event registration management solution for Wordpress based on the principles of flexibility, reliability and powerful features!

-For more documentation and support please visit the [plugin website](http://wp-events-plugin.com/).
+For documentation, tutorials and support please visit the [plugin website](http://wp-events-plugin.com/).

 Main Features

-* Easy event creation (single day with start/end times)
+* Easy event registration (single day with start/end times)
-* Recurring and long (multi-day) events
+* Recurring and long (multi-day) event registration
+* Bookings Management (including approval/rejections, export CVS, and more!)
+* Multiple Tickets
+* Multisite Support
+* BuddyPress Support
+**Group Events
+**Personal Events
+**Activity Stream
+**more on the way!
+* SEO Permalinks
 * Assign event locations and view events by location
 * Event categories
 * Easily create custom event attributes (e.g. dress code)
-* Bookings Management (including approval/rejections, export CVS, and more!)
 * Google Map integration straight out the box!
-* Advanced permissions - restrict user management of events.
+* Advanced permissions - restrict user management of events and locations.
 * Sidebars to display your events and locations
 * Calendaring widgets show your events in an AJAX calendar format
-* Fine grained control of how every aspect of your events are shown on your site, easily modify templates from the settings page
+* Fine grained control of how every aspect of your events are shown on your site, easily modify templates from the settings pages and template files
+* iCal Feed
 * RSS Feeds
 * Plenty of template tags and shortcodes for use in your posts and pages
 * Actively maintained and supported
-* Fully localizable, translations already available in German, Spanish, Czech, Italian, Dutch, Portuguese and Swedish
+* Lots of documentation and tutorials
 * And much more!

-Events Manager 3.0 was written from the ground up with flexibility in mind.
+Events Manager was rewritten in 3.0 from the ground up with flexibility in mind.
 Through use of object oriented programming and exposing hooks and filters throughout the site, you can modify Events Manager just like you would Wordpress!
+Aside from this

 Events Manager is fully localisable and already localised in Italian, Spanish, German and Swedish.